 As Light for the World reports about projects and their beneficiaries, it is necessary that these pictures and stories do not cause any harm.
 Guidelines on the use of photographs and films of all beneficiaries in projects supported by Light for the World are part of the Policy Ethical Behaviour, and are distributed among staff and representatives.

-When there is an incident this will be reported to safeguarding@light-for-the-world.org and followed up as described in this Safeguarding Policy.
+When there is an incidence of violence against a child this will be reported to safeguarding@light-for- the-world.org and followed up as described in this Safeguarding Policy.